skortsch/skortsch/README.md

 - 👋 Hi, I’m a community ecologist and postdoc @University of Helsinki
-- 👀 My work focuses on the relationship between ecological network structure and function and ecological networks through space and time and
+- 👀 My work focuses on the relationship between ecological network structure and function, and the variability of ecological networks through space and time
 - 🌱 Currently I am working on plant-pollinator interactions using an individual-based modeling approach
 - 📫 Get in touch with me here: susanne.kortsch@helsinki.fi